oxygenxml/web-author-sample-plugins/README.md

 Plugin that blocks saving invalid documents.

+### web-author-hide-app-bar

+Plugins that hides the Web Author app bar, usefull when integrating the Web Author in an iframe.
+This plugin only contributes a single client-side javascript file.

 ### web-author-hide-filtered-content

 Plugin that hides the content that is filtered out by a DITAVAL filter.
 By default Web Author shows this content greyed out.